EntropicEngineering/libprv_nRF5/readme.md

 # nRF5 SDK CMake
 Entropic Engineering's CMake build scripts for the Nordic nRF5 SDK.

+Some helper functionality we've found helpful:

+By default, CMAKE_BUILD_TYPE is set to `Debug` (in `biolerplate.cmake`).
+Additionally, when the build type is `Debug`, a `DEBUG` macro is defined (as `1`).

+The `pca10056_sdk_functions.cmake` file adds compile flags for the associated board.
+It also adds convenience make targets `make sdk_config`, which launches the CMSIS Config Wizard, and `make flash`, which will flash the Nordic dev board, or anything attached to it.

 # Installation Instructions

 ## As a fork